 - Impaired movement to the point of immobility

 - Heart failure

-To put it bluntly, the long-term effects of carfentanil abuse are not well-studied, due to the fact that most people who use it will overdose or die before enough time has passed to note the long-term effects on the body and brain.
+To put it bluntly, the long-term effects of carfentanil abuse are not well-studied, because most people who use it will overdose or die before enough time has passed to note the long-term effects on the body and brain.

-As just previously stated, due to its overwhelming potency and rapid effects, someone is more likely to see signs of a carfentanil overdose rather than a carfentanil addiction.
-But, as stated before, if an individual is lucky enough to have taken an extremely diluted or small enough amount of carfentanil, they will still become addicted almost immediately.
-The signs of a carfentanil addiction, as far as have been observed, include:
+If an individual is lucky enough to have taken an extremely diluted or small enough amount of carfentanil, they will still become addicted almost immediately.

 - Slurred speech